USFWS/secas/_posts/2022-03-30-register-for-a-virtual-workshop-to-review-draft-Southeast-Blueprint-2022.md

 layout: post
 published: true
 title: >-
-  Register for a workshop to review draft Southeast Conservation Blueprint 2022
+  Register for a virtual workshop to review draft Southeast Conservation Blueprint 2022
 author: >-
   Hilary Morris, User Support & Communications for the Southeast and South Atlantic Blueprints